CristinaRuth/cristina-ruth/src/pages/posts/14-skills-you-need-to-be-a-successful-developer-consultant.md

 >**Steve:** Nice.
 It also contributes to building an organized project - setting appropriate priorities (e.g. critical path items) and focusing on what the client requires sooner rather than later.

 ## 8. Realism

+We all would like things to go as best they could, but this is not always the case, especially in our software world where there is a lot of ambiguity.
+So being able to have a realistic lens on can help with expectation management and also help build that trust relationship with your client.

 >**Bo:** This maybe overlaps with several of the other ideas, inc. Expectation Management — but this also might be one of the areas I’m personally worst at.
 For instance, building out realistic timelines — I find I’m almost always way too optimistic, even after doing this kind of thing for a long time…